 Tokyo, Japan

 As mentioned above, the shooting in Tokyo was particularly tricky because of the differences in culture and sensibilities.
 It also had to be completed in one go because of practical reasons.
-In an interview, Julian Farino, stated: “For budget reasons, we had to do all of Tokyo in one block because we didn’t want to travel twice and employ a crew twice.”
+In an interview, Julian Farino stated: “For budget reasons, we had to do all of Tokyo in one block because we didn’t want to travel twice and employ a crew twice.”

-“It is really hard to get permission to do anything – you’re never sure that you can park a car here, or put a light there, because there’s quite a lot of people who you’re going to have to try and communicate with.”
+“It is really hard to get permission to do anything – you’re never sure that you can park a car here or put a light there because there’s quite a lot of people who you’re going to have to try and communicate with.”
 Despite this, the filming in Tokyo was an enjoyable experience for Farino as he said he had “the pleasure of working with the Japanese crew and actors.
 They were fantastic, just a completely different sensibility, and it was a fresh experience for them, too”.

 Hastings, East Sussex, England

 Hastings was the third primary location where ‘Giri/Haji’ was filmed.
-The team made use of the seaside town and the beach in East Sussex, on the southeast coast of the UK for several scenes.
+The team made use of the seaside town and the beach in East Sussex, on the southeast coast of the UK, for several scenes.
 It was featured primarily in Episode 6 of ‘Giri/Haji’ as the characters try to temporarily escape their struggles from the city.

 The filming of the series also took place around Rye.
 This includes Pett, a village in the Rother district of East Sussex, which is north-east of Hastings, located only five miles away from it.
 Camber, another village in the Rother district, which is known for its scenic beach and windswept dunes, was also used as a filming location for the series.

 The glorious “Battle of Soho” was also filmed somewhere in the UK, but it hasn’t been specified where yet.
-The team spent nearly the whole lot of January in a freezing warehouse and field that doubled as the interiors of Soho for the epic gunfight that takes place in Episode 3 and 4.
+The team spent nearly the whole lot of January in a freezing warehouse and field that doubled as the interiors of Soho for the epic gunfight that takes place in Episodes 3 and 4.

-‘Giri/Haji’ is much more than simply a detective drama, as it explores a tragic relationship between two brothers, and becomes more about love, loss, and family.
-While talking about the series and what Branton wanted to portray, he revealed, ” I wanted ‘Giri/Haji’ to really be a show about misfits – broken people lost in a big city, trying to put themselves back together again”.
-This, the series successfully achieves with its performances, storylines and cinematography, turning it into one of the best shows from the past years.
+‘Giri/Haji’ is much more than simply a detective drama, as it explores a tragic relationship between two brothers and becomes more about love, loss, and family.
+While talking about the series and what Branton wanted to portray, he revealed, ” I wanted ‘Giri/Haji’ to really be a show about misfits – broken people lost in a big city, trying to put themselves back together again.”
+This, the series successfully achieves with its performances, storylines, and cinematography, turning it into one of the best shows from the past years.

 Read More: Where Was The Witcher Filmed?